-Free Delivery & Shipping: To help the current COVID situation, we are offering free delivery for all of Pittsburgh and many surrounding neighborhoods for orders of 2 bags or more ($30+).
+Free Delivery & Shipping: We offer free delivery for all of Pittsburgh and many surrounding neighborhoods for orders of 2 bags or more ($30+).
+Shipping is free anywhere in the US for orders of $45 or more.
 Otherwise, we share shipping and you pay $5 flat rate anywhere in the US.
-Shipping as always free anywhere in the US for orders of $45 or more.

 Chocolate, Brown Sugar, Caramel